Updated: Oct 3

 This article will discuss two very different peoples, who had different Gods and Goddesses, different holidays (at different times), spoke languages on entirely different language branches (which were not mutually intelligible), and who had completely different rituals.
 While I myself am an adherent of Aldsidu, which was a historical Germanic Religion, I am not at all trying to say that Celts or Germanic peoples are more or less superior/inferior to each other.
 Each are amazing traditions (historically) in their own right.
-But it is time to understand the differences between these two peoples, and to show that they are not the same, and quite different.
+But it is time to understand the differences between these two peoples.

 Often, Pagan groups use Proto-Indo-European studies, arguing that a few thousand years ago, all European peoples had one culture.
-This should be greatly debated by the way.
+Thi is greatly debated by the way.
 But in the end, Greek, Roman, Basque, Celtic, Slavic, and Germanic Peoples (among others) all grew into their own distinct cultures, their distinct language groups, and had their own distinct religions.
 Now, lets move on to discussing the Celts vs. the Germanic Peoples.